DecentralizedDerivatives/MineableOracle/InDepthOverview.md

 #### The Algorithm
 Tello's algorithm is different than that of Bitcoin or Ethereum.

 The PoW, is basically guessing a nonce that produces a hash with a certain number of leading zeros using the randomly selected hash function.
-When mining became hightly competitive for Bitcoin, specialzed sytems called "application-specific integrated circuit", ASICS, were developed.
+When mining became highly competitive for Bitcoin, specialized systems called "application-specific integrated circuit", ASICS, were developed.
 ASICS are "an integrated circuit customized for a particular use", and in the case of Bitcoin, these are designed to solve the PoW faster and more efficiently that CPU's and GPU's ([Learn more about ASICS](https://en.bitcoin.it/wiki/ASIC)).
 Currently, mining Bitcoin has become so competitive that most of it is mined via mining pools ([Read more about mining pools](https://en.wikipedia.org/wiki/Mining_pool)).
 Mining Bitcoin also requires large amounts of electricity and many solo ASICS in areas where electricity is more expensive, have been left without use.

 One of the main challenges for a mineable token or any process that relies on mining is the surplus of solo ASICS currently available since if they are used on a small ecosystem these specialized systems can quickly monopolize it.
 Tellor’s proof of work challenge is designed to be different than the Bitcoin mining challenge.
 This setup requires miners to invest a significant amount of time to update the mining algorithm and should disincentivize miners to become part of the ecosystem too early, allowing Tellor to grow and mature before larger players join.
 The code to determine a successful mine for a  given challenge and difficulty is: